Top insurer pulls cover for exports to Greece

 | FRANKFURT/LONDON

-FRANKFURT/LONDON The world's biggest trade credit insurer, Euler Hermes, has suspended cover for exporters shipping to Greece because of the mounting risk of them not being paid in the event the debt-laden nation is forced out of the euro.
+FRANKFURT/LONDON The world's biggest trade credit insurer, Euler Hermes (ELER.PA), has suspended cover for exporters shipping to Greece because of the mounting risk of them not being paid in the event the debt-laden nation is forced out of the euro.

 "Euler Hermes has decided no longer to cover deliveries to Greece for the foreseeable future," a Euler Hermes spokesman told Reuters on Wednesday.